dzuk-mutant/font_notes/data/metrics.md

 It's preferable to do it in a power of 2, it's typically 1024 or 2048 FUnits. scfbuild uses 2048.

-Keep in mind that unlike the days of printing presses,

-1. The Em square is imaginary; you don't *really* get to define it.
-2. The Em square is more of an idea than a constraint; glyphs can be larger than the Em square if you find it convenient to make it that way.
+Keep in mind that unlike the days of printing presses, the Em square is more of an idea than a constraint; glyphs can be larger than the Em square if you find it convenient to make it that way.
 It's your choice.

+**It's unclear how the Em Square is defined in any other location than `unitsPerEm`.**

 - [The Em Square on Design With FontForge](http://designwithfontforge.com/en-US/The_EM_Square.html)
 - [FUnits and the Em Square](https://docs.microsoft.com/en-us/typography/opentype/spec/ttch01#funits-and-the-em-square)